 The Center for Education provides support and coordinates the entire teaching of the University of Natural Resources and Life Sciences.
 This includes class schedule coordination, appointing instructors, payment, e-learning, didactics and a lot more.

-The Research Service provides counseling for the acquisition of third party funds.
+The Research support provides counseling for the acquisition of third party funds.
 See: Research

 Top-Sek is a BOKU-wide platform that exists across departmental boundaries to help improve networking between offices.
 New members (administrative staff members) are always welcome.

 In cooperation with the accounting department a Guideline for Financial Matters was developed especially for the secretarial field.